Privacy policy

 1. Key points

-We collect personal data e.g. your name, postal and email addresses, and telephone number when you give them to us for various purposes, such as making a donation, signing up for an event, or applying for a job.
-We may also use the information you provide us with to match against other sources of data, including publicly available information (as detailed under the What is profiling and why do we do it? section of the full privacy policy, below) to predict the level at which you might be able to support the charity in future, unless you let us know that you don’t want us to do this.
-We also use the publicly available information and data sources detailed under this section of our policy to find potential new supporters and invite them to be involved in supporting our cause through tailored communications which may be of interest to them.
+We collect personal data e.g. your name, postal and email address, and telephone number when you give them to us for various purposes, such as making a donation, signing up for an event, or applying for a job.
+We also use the information you provide us with to match against other sources of data, including publicly available information (as detailed under the What is profiling and why do we do it? section of the full privacy policy, below) to help us tailor the way we communicate with you, share opportunities to support us or to find connections to our work.
+This information may also be used to predict the level at which you might be able to support the charity in future.
+We may also use these sources to find new potential supporters and invite them to be involved in supporting our cause.
+You can opt out at any time as we only want to communicate with you in the ways you prefer and appreciate some supporters may wish us to stop processing their information in this way.

-We gather information about traffic to and on our website in order to improve the site.
+• We gather information about traffic to and on our website to improve the site.
 This information does not identify you personally and is used in aggregate form only.
 We may use and disclose such non-personal, aggregated data as we choose.

-If you wish to opt out of specific emails, for example our e-newsletter(s), you can use the unsubscribe button on the email in question.
-If you wish to opt out of all email communications then please email supportercare@sueryder.org or telephone 0808 164 4572.
+• If you wish to opt out of specific emails, for example our enewsletter, you need to email supportercare@sueryder.org or telephone 0808 164 4572.
+If you wish to opt out of all email communications then you can use the unsubscribe button on any email as this will automatically unsubscribe you from all emails.

 2. Who we are